Commercial Banks

 Commercial Banks are those institutions which are involved in accepting deposits and advancing loans.
 Generally, the term 'bank' is understood as a commercial bank.
 Commercial Banks are established to boost commerce, trade and industrial sectors.

 The main functions of commercial banks are accepting deposit from public advancing them loans.
-However, besides these functions which these banks perform.
 The major functions of commercial banks are as following:

 The most important function of commercial bank is to accept deposits from public.
 Various sections of the society according to their needs and economic conditions deposit their money in the bank, keeping the needs and interest of the society, bank formulate various deposit schemes. i.e.